lzhnb/CuMCubes/README.md

 # CuMCubes
 `CuMCubes` is an **CUDA** implementation of the marching cubes algorithm to extract iso-surfaces from volumetric data.
 The volumetric data can be given as a three-dimensional `torch.Tensor` or as a Python function `f(x, y, z)`.

+## Requirements
+The enviroment of my developer machine:
+- Python 3.8.8+
+- PyTorch 1.10.2
+- CUDA 11.1

 ## Installation
 ```sh
 python setup.py install